In This Article

 No. HDF is man-made, engineered wood that is made by compressing wood fibres and resin at high temperatures and pressures.

 How Can Livspace Help You?

 We hope you found our ideas useful!
 If you want your home to be just as beautiful, then look no further.
 Book an online consultation with Livspace today.
-Delivering safe home interiors has been our No. 1 priority.
-Click here to find out how interiors are being delivered following all safety protocols.

 ***Colours and finishes are subject to availability.
 Please check with your nearest Livspace store to check availability.

 We would love to hear your thoughts!
 Send in your comments and suggestions to firstname.lastname@example.org